junxit/us-congress-bills-117/metadata.md

 - 2021-09-17 — Placed on the Union Calendar, Calendar No. 88.
 - 2021-09-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-123.
 - 2021-09-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-123.
+- 2021-09-29 — Considered under suspension of the rules. (consideration: CR H5541-5544)
+- 2021-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4094.
+- 2021-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-09-29 — Mr. Thompson (MS) moved to suspend the rules and pass the bill, as amended.
+- 2021-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5542)
+- 2021-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5542)